Tower of London test: Test

+Variants

 Several variants of the test exist.
 Shallice's original test used three beads and pegs with different heights, although later researchers have generalized this to more beads without a peg height restriction.
 Versions of the test are available from a number of sources, including a stand-alone test by William Culbertson and Eric Zillmer (published by Drexel University) and a child/adolescent version that is part of the original NEPSY neuropsychological battery of tests by Marit Korkman, Ursula Kirk, and Sally Kemp (although removed from the second edition).
 A computerised variant, known as the Stockings of Cambridge test, is available as part of the Cambridge Neuropsychological Test Automated Battery (CANTAB).